stepankonev/attention_project/README.md

-# Attention pytorch implementation on FMRI
+# Attention pytorch implementation on FMRI data
 VoxResNet with DeepExplain